Histeridae: Characteristics

 Hister beetles can be identified by their elytra, which are shorter than the abdomen and typically leave two of the seven tergites exposed.
 Their elytra are typically glabrous and black or metallic green, and their protibiae are flattened and toothed.
 Hister beetles have specialized heads that can retract into their prothorax and two lamellate antennae with clubbed ends.
 Most beetles in this family are flattened and oval in shape.

 Habitat

 Hister beetles can be found throughout the world in various habitats.
 The majority of Histeridae species prefer dried or decaying habitats.
-They can be found dung or carrion, dead vegetation, tree bark, burrows, and ant or termite colonies.
+They can be found on dung or carrion, dead vegetation, tree bark, burrows, and ant or termite colonies.
 Histeridae live in widespread habitats because they feed on other arthropods and live in areas where their prey is found, such as carrion and dung, where maggots can be found.

 Evolutionary history

 The oldest record of the family is Antigracilus from the Aptian age of the Cretaceous period, in the Yixian Formation of China.
 Antigracilus is the sister species to all living members of the family.
 The oldest crown group representatives are known from Burmese amber around 99 million years old.
 This includes beetles belonging to the extant subfamily Haeteriinae, and the extant genus Onthophilus.